ganbarodigital/ts-lib-value-objects/README.md

 * Value objects have type information at runtime.
 You can use the Javascript `instanceof` operator in your type-guards to be sure that you're working with the type of object that you expect.
 * Value objects can be extended, to add further behaviours via additional methods (if you prefer an OOP-style of programming).
+* Value objects are safer if your code-base is a mixture of TypeScript and Javascript (e.g., you're gradually converting an older Javascript project over to TypeScript).

 ### Disadvantages Of Value Objects

+In no particular order ...

 * Value objects perform worse than refined types.
 * Value objects take up more RAM at runtime than refined types.